 Closer to the border with Downtown Bordeaux, the administrative district boasts some of Bordeaux’s first skyscrapers.
 The juxtaposition of building styles between traditional domestic and modern business is a striking demonstration of Bordeaux’s growth and development as a city.

-The Old St Vincent Church in the centre of the district may not look all that impressive, especially compared to the grand gothic structures in the town centre.
+The Old St Vincent Church in the center of the district may not look all that impressive, especially compared to the grand gothic structures in the town center.
 But, built in the 12th century, it is the oldest church in the entire city of Bordeaux.
-Having served a number of different functions and survived many fires, the church now acts as an arts centre, hosting exhibitions, workshops, and talks by renowned artists.
+Having served a number of different functions and survived many fires, the church now acts as an arts center, hosting exhibitions, workshops, and talks by renowned artists.

 In the east of the neighborhood is the sprawling Parc de Bourran, once the private grounds of the Grand Chateaux of the same name.
 The Park consists of an expanse of manicured lawns and gardens, set around a large lake with an artificial waterfall, and houses species of rare, imported trees.

 Stay in Merignac if you want to stay near the airport, you prefer to stay in a quieter outer city suburb;

 Best places to stay in Bordeaux near airport:🔍MORE HOTELS IN MERIGNAC